Finite quotients of abelian varieties with a Calabi-Yau resolution: The twelve types of junior elements on an abelian variety

 \lem[lem-blrat]{Let $A$ be an abelian variety of dimension $n$, and $g\in\mathrm{Aut}(A)$ of finite order.
 Denote by $P(g)$ the characteristic polynomial of $M(g)$.
 Then $P(g)\overline{P(g)}$ is a product of cyclotomic polynomials.}

-\demo{By \cite[Prop.1.2.3]{BirkLang}, the matrix $M(g)\oplus\overline{M(g)}$ belongs to $\GL_{2n}(\Q)$.
+\demo{By \cite[Proposition 1.2.3]{BirkLang}, the matrix $M(g)\oplus\overline{M(g)}$ in $\GL_{2n}(\C)$ is similar to an element of $\GL_{2n}(\Q)$.
 Hence, $P(g)\overline{P(g)}$ is a polynomial over $\Q$.
 Since $g$ has finite order, the roots of this polynomial are roots of unity.
 Remembering that cyclotomic polynomials are the minimal polynomials of roots of unity over $\Q$, an easy induction shows that there is a product $\Pi$ of cyclotomic polynomial that has the exact same roots as $P(g)\overline{P(g)}$.
 But since both cyclotomic polynomials and characteristic polynomials are unitary, it means that $P(g)\overline{P(g)}=\Pi$.}

 We can now prove Proposition \ref{prop-junclass}.